os4-ivmb/backyardhero_pyro/README.md

 The local web application, runnable on a laptop or a dedicated device like a Raspberry Pi, offers:

-*   **Show Design:** A graphical interface for creating and managing firework shows.
+*   **Show Design:** A graphical interface for creating and managing firework shows with an improved UI.
-*   **Inventory Management:** Keep track of your pyro stock.
+*   **Rack Editing:** Create custom racks with configurable dimensions, assign shells to specific cells, and build fuse lines with visual representation.
+Racks can be assigned to receivers and integrated into shows.
+*   **Inventory Management:** Keep track of your pyro stock with support for shell packs, firing profiles, and metadata.
+Automatically process lists of mortar effects - paste shell descriptions and the system extracts colors and effects, mapping them to standardized types for easy rack spot selection.
+*   **YouTube Video Processing:** Automatically crawl YouTube videos and extract firing profiles by analyzing audio.
+The system can identify shot timings and optionally populate color information for shells.
+*   **Pyromusical Support:** Upload audio files and synchronize show timing with music.
+The timeline includes waveform visualization for precise cue placement.
-*   **Advanced Fusing Logic:** The show builder can automatically incorporate delays for fused lines in racks, ensuring precise timing.
+*   **Advanced Fusing Logic:** The show builder automatically incorporates delays for fused lines in racks, ensuring precise timing based on fuse burn rates.
 *   **Cross-Platform Compatibility:** Designed to run on OSX and Windows (via `start.sh` and `start.bat` respectively in the `host` directory).

 ### Show Control Lifecycle